pfalcon/pycopy/docs/reference/glossary.rst

         growing object size, as that leads to the need to allocate more memory too).
 These are known as inplace operations.

-        An advanced MicroPython programmer should know about the memory allocation aspects because:
+        An advanced Pycopy programmer should know about the memory allocation aspects because:

-        * MicroPython features automatic memory management.
+        * Pycopy features automatic memory management.
 Allocation operations are usually performed fast, until available memory is exhausted, then garbage collection (GC) needs to be performed.
           The GC is a relatively long operation, which can lead to delays